DendraScience/dendra-fuse-djafs/README.md

    fuse driver itself because the backup solution may change over time, and changing the backup logic would require taking down the driver and bringing it back up.
-   Additionally, the chance of critical errors occuring increases exponentially when a filesystem driver now must communicate over the internet.
-   When a file is read from the archive, the zip file is decompressed and the manifest is parsed as described above.
+   Additionally, the chance of critical errors occurring increases exponentially when a filesystem driver now must communicate over the internet.` When a file is read from the archive, the zip file is decompressed and the manifest is parsed as described above.
    The destination location for the archive expansion is marked in an in-memory